People often say they find it hard to pinpoint what I "do". So do I...

 My interests have always spanned many different areas.
 I've pursued a number of different avenues, both professionally and personally and gained a large amount of varied and valuable experience.
-Prior to Systemic Creative, I held a range of managerial and directorial positions including sales, operations and services, with local, regional and national scope.
-These roles have included the Retail Catering, Skills Training, Logistics and Mental Health sectors.
+Prior to Systemic Creative, I held a range of managerial and directorial positions with local, regional and national scope.
+These roles have included time in the Retail Catering, Skills Training, Logistics and Mental Health sectors.
 I've also produced and managed a couple of music festivals, a series of fair-trade fashion shows and various community events for fun, charities and local businesses.

-Currently, in addition to Systemic Creative, I'm a non-executive director at Sign Out Loud Ltd., Vice-Chair of Governors at Beaumont College in Lancaster and an associate member of the Institute of Physics.
+Currently, in addition to Systemic Creative, I'm a Non-executive Director at My DIY Ltd., a postgrad researcher in quantum electronics, a member of the Institute of Physics and of Mensa.

-I'm also "exceptionally gifted" with an IQ in the top 0.1% and am a member of Mensa.
-My intelligence, coupled with insatiable curiosity, is what has led me to explore so many very different spheres of life, and is what gives me the ability to learn quickly and solve new problems effectively - essential in the context of consultancy.
+I have an insatiable curiosity, which is what has led me to explore so many different spheres of life, and, coupled with intelligence, is what gives me the ability to learn quickly and solve new problems effectively - essential in the context of consultancy.
 I thrive on, and indeed need, variety.

 I've had lots of successes and plenty of failures.
 I don't pretend to know everything.
 I know what I'm good at and what I'm not.
 I won't offer to help you with marketing or fundraising because I'm not particularly good at either.

-I know about people, about leading teams, about good systems and organisational dynamics, and about pulling it all together to create harmony, fluidity and consciousness in an organisation.
+In a consultancy context, I know about systems, people, organisational dynamics and strategy, and about pulling it all together to create harmony, fluidity and consciousness in an organisation.
 And that brings results.
 I've repeatedly turned businesses and services from loss to profit and then doubled or tripled that bottom line.
+Feel free to ask for references!

 1. That we operate in accordance with our values and ethics, fulfil our mission and work towards our vision.